pmav99/r.estimap.recreation/README.md

 <div class="code">

     g.region  raster=area_of_interest

 </div>

 ### Using pre-processed maps

-The first four options are meant for pre-processed input maps that classify as either `land`, `natural`, `water` and `infrastructure` resources.
+The first four input options of the module are designed to receive pre-processed input maps that classify as either `land`, `natural`, `water` and `infrastructure` resources.

 #### Potential

-A simple command is to use a map that depicts the suitability of different land types to support for recreation (here `land_suitability) and feed it to the land input option: `
+To compute a *potential* output map, the simplest possible command call requires the user to define the input map option `land` and define a name for the output map option `potential`.
+Using a pre-processed map that depicts the suitability of different land types to support for recreation (here the map named
+`land_suitability) the command to execute is: `

 <div class="code">